2022 MAMA Awards: Background

 On August 23, 2022, CJ E&M announced that the "Mnet Asian Music Awards" would be rebranded as simply the "MAMA Awards" going forward.
-On October 26, Mnet announced the first line up of artists for the ceremony.
-On November 9, Mnet announced the second line up of artists for the ceremony.
+The theme for the ceremony wa "K-POP World Citizenship" with sub-themes per night: "The world we build together" for first day, and "We are K-POP" for the second.
+The ceremony is the first to carry the new rebranded name, the first to take place overseas during the COVID-19 pandemic, and the 24th in the show's history.

 On November 16, Mnet announced the hosts of the ceremony, Jeon Somi will be hosting day 1 while Park Bo-gum will host day 2.
-They also announced that BTS member, J-hope, will perform.
-Collaboration stages are also announced.
+They also announced that BTS member, J-hope, will perform and collaboration stages.